-The discussion on these regression-type models focuses on the substantive interpretation of these non-lineair models.
-In addition, we discuss numerous general statistical issues such as statistical estimation methods; Wald testing versus likelihood ratio testing; Hausman-style tests for model specification; marginal effects, etc. Computer practical for MERM (using SPSS) and SaSR (using Stata) are separate.
+The discussion on these regression-type models focuses on the substantive interpretation of these non-linear models.
+In addition, we discuss numerous general statistical issues such as statistical estimation methods; Wald testing versus likelihood ratio testing; Hausman-style tests for model specification; marginal effects, etc.

 Year 1, semester 2